 - Self-reflection: During your career, what type of problems are continually thrown your way to solve?

 Once you get the answers to these two questions, look for patterns.
 Your superpowers will be in the answers.
 Then, you need to develop a narrative and understanding of what they mean in terms of skills you can transfer to a different workplace.

 Be ready to accept the answers you will get.
 Those superpowers might not be what you expected or wanted to hear.
 Most likely, it will not be "leadership" or anything grandiose!
 It would be best if you took the feedback on with interest and curiosity.
-Listen and spend time reflecting on it; it's what people have seen over a long period of time.
+Listen and spend time reflecting on it; it's what people have seen over a long time.

-What happens when you have been working in an industry all your life, and now you find there are not many jobs advertised in that industry?
-You need to start looking for jobs in industries and companies unfamiliar to you, but the job title and the responsibilities are within your skills and experience.
+What happens when you have been working in an industry all your life, and now you find not many jobs advertised in that industry?
+You need to start looking for jobs in sectors and companies unfamiliar to you, but the job title and the responsibilities are within your skills and experience.
 How do you position yourself to compete with other candidates who have industry or sector experience?

 I asked Donna if some of her decisions to change lanes in her career were driven by a need to find a work-life balance, managing motherhood, and career progression.
 Her answer was yes: "Time is finite.
-When you're spending time at something, you're trading it off somewhere else.
+When you're spending time on something, you're trading it off somewhere else.
 You need to be consciously aware that you're trading that off.
 Without a doubt, everybody needs to do their inventory with their partner around their energy and capacity for work."

 "It's two separate conversations: a) whether you're capable for the senior role, and b) how much time, the working arrangement, and the flexibility you need to deliver to that role is a very different question.
-Work out the boundaries that work for you, be really clear on them, and do not be apologetic for them," says Donna.
+Work out the boundaries that work for you, be clear on them, and do not be apologetic for them," says Donna.

 There are two ways to address ageism when job-hunting: